jsterner30/watchtower/README.md

 - Org Rules: These rules make a single API call to the whole org, then map the data to a repo.
 This saves us hundreds of API calls.

-### Reports

-Reports are functions that aggregate the data gathered by a rule and output it to a csv file.
-They run very quickly and therefore have no need to be cached.

 ### Stale Branches

 A stale branch is a branch that is not a default branch, protected branch, deployed branch, or a branch recently committed to.
 Default and protected branches are attributes set in a repo's settings.
 This script decides that a branch is "deployed" if the branch is listed in a GHA file called "deploy.yml" on the default branch.
 A branch is otherwise stale if it has not had a new commit in 30 days, although this 30 day value can be changed using the STALE_DAYS_THRESHOLD environment variable.